canonical/open-documentation-academy/multipass/explanation.md

-Discussion and clarification of key topics.
+The following explanations provide context and clarification on key-topics related to the use and configuration of Multipass.